TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 verifying its PID/listening port were gone.
 This tiny-model check does not replace default large-model or packaged native-webview CI.
 Evidence retained at /tmp/batchalign-whisper-device-check/report.json.

+Expanded installed-model gate also submits a timestamp-free copy of the English alignment fixture with unlinked media.
+It uses the actual default Whisper-large-v3 timing recovery followed by Wav2Vec2 forced alignment.
+Require all three utterances and words preserved, three word-timing tiers, ordered bounds inside the recording, more than 15 seconds of recovered coverage, linked media, and byte-preserved source.
+Script syntax checked;
+actual inference result remains pending on GitHub CI.